 Admission of Undergraduate students to Wilberforce University requires:

-- A high school grade point average of 2.0 or above.
+- A high school grade point average of 2.0 or above

-- Submission of SAT or ACT Scores.
+- Submission of SAT or ACT scores

-A transcript is considered official only when it is mailed directly from your high school to Wilberforce University.
+A transcript is “official” only when it is mailed directly from your high school to Wilberforce University.
 Transfer students must have their college transcripts on file before they can be accepted.
 No set score for the SAT or ACT is required, but a score must be submitted to the institution.

-Wilberforce University also welcomes transfer students from community colleges, two, and four-year colleges and universities.
-Potential transfer students will need:
+Wilberforce University welcomes transfer students from community colleges and two- and four-year colleges and universities.

 - A completed Wilberforce Admissions Application.

-- An official high school transcript (if less than 30 credit hours were obtained at previous institution).
+- An official high school transcript (if less than 30 credit hours were obtained at your previous institution).

-- Official transcripts from each post-secondary institution, college or university attended.
+- Official transcripts from each post-secondary institution, college, or university attended

 Forward your application and supporting credentials to: